 Preparing the workplace for an emergency can be incredibly difficult due to the amounts of “what ifs” and various hazards that may be lurking around waiting to cause catastrophe at a moment’s notice.
 To be more prepared for these instances of emergency occurrences, think about creating an in-depth emergency action plan.
-Not only required by OSHA, an emergency action plan also has been proven to be a valuable asset for businesses because they save lives and have the potential to save valuable property.
+Not only required by OSHA but an emergency action plan also has been proven to be a valuable asset for businesses because they save lives and have the potential to save valuable property.

 What does EAP stand for?